Lane Kenworthy, The Good Society

 “African-Americans, however, didn’t get a fair share of the blue-collar prosperity of the postwar period.
 They may look back to a time when discrimination deprived their parents of equal opportunities.
 Many Hispanics may look back to the lower standard of living their parents experienced in their countries of origin.
 Whites are likely to compare themselves to a reference group that leads them to feel worse off.
 Blacks and Hispanics compare themselves to reference groups that may make them feel better off.”

 This hypothesis too doesn’t square well with the data.
-Since the mid-1990s, the General Social Survey has asked a question about how people perceive their own standard of living compared to their parents’ standard of living when they were a similar age.
-Figure 8 shows the share of whites and the share of African Americans responding that their standard of living is much worse or somewhat worse than their parents’.
-(This survey doesn’t separate out Hispanics.)
-Following Cherlin’s lead, I include only persons aged 25-54 and without a college degree.29 If the reference group hypothesis is correct, we would expect to see a divergence between the two racial groups beginning around 1999.
-Instead, whites and blacks were quite similar until 2010, long after the divergence in mortality commenced.
+The General Social Survey asks a question about how people perceive their own standard of living compared to their parents’ standard of living when they were a similar age.
+Figure 12 shows the share of non-Hispanic whites, African Americans, and Hispanics responding that their standard of living is much worse or somewhat worse than their parents’.
+Following Cherlin’s lead, I include only persons aged 25-54 and without a college degree.38 If the reference group hypothesis is correct, we would expect to see a divergence between the two racial groups beginning in 2000.
+Instead, there is no noteworthy separation until 2010, long after the divergence in mortality commenced.

 The timing fits.
 Prescriptions issued for opioid pain relievers increased gradually in the 1990s and then doubled from 1999 to the peak in 2011.
 Sales of opioid prescription drugs quadrupled from 1999 to 2014.
-As figure 9 shows, overdose deaths involving prescription opioids quadrupled between 2000 and 2014, and as their rise slowed around 2010, heroin overdose deaths shot up.31
+As figure 13 shows, overdose deaths involving prescription opioids quadrupled between 2000 and 2014.
+In 2010, Oxycontin was reformulated to make it more resistant to overdose (by making it difficult to crush into a powder).
+This helped to reduce overdoses from prescription opioids, but in response heroin overdose deaths shot up.40

 This explanation helps to account for the racial difference.
-Though we don’t have good information about the over-time trends, 5% of whites report nonmedical use of prescription pain relievers in the past year, versus 3% of blacks, and overdose deaths involving prescription opioids are more common among whites than among blacks or Latinos.32
+Though we don’t have good information about the over-time trends, 5% of whites report nonmedical use of prescription pain relievers in the past year, versus 3% of blacks, and overdose deaths involving prescription opioids have tended to be more common among whites than among blacks or Latinos.41

 The limited available cross-country data also are consistent with the opioid pain reliever hypothesis.
-Figure 10 shows the over-time trend in the death rate from accidental poisoning in the rich nations.
+Americans consume a much larger quantity of opioids than their counterparts in other rich nations.43 Figure 14 shows the over-time trend in the death rate from accidental poisoning in these countries.
 The rise in the United States beginning around 1999 stands out (along with Ireland and Norway).
-Middle-aged whites in the US would stand out even more; the poisoning death rate among whites aged 45-54, for instance, jumped from 8 per 100,000 in 1999 to 30 in 2013.34
+Middle-aged whites in the US would stand out even more; the poisoning death rate among whites aged 45-54, for instance, jumped from 8 per 100,000 in 1999 to 30 in 2013.44

 Was there some deeper underlying cause of middle-aged whites’ turn to opioid pain relievers?
 Not necessarily.
 Lots of Americans experience pain.
-On average, we have nine surgeries during our lives.35 One in four each year experience back or neck pain significant enough to see a doctor for help, and two in three will at some point in their life.36 One in ten has kidney stones.37 In this context, the growing availability of opioid pain relievers in a nonstigmatized form (prescription pills), coupled with their addictiveness, may have been enough to launch the epidemic.
+On average, we have nine surgeries during our lives.45 One in four each year experience back or neck pain significant enough to see a doctor for help, and two in three will at some point in their life.46 One in ten has kidney stones.47 In this context, the growing availability of opioid pain relievers in a nonstigmatized form (prescription pills), coupled with their addictiveness, may have been enough to launch the epidemic.